The Good News Club (book): Critical reception

 Reviewers of the book praised its research, while calling its language occasionally hyperbolic and more of a "call to action than to contemplation".
-Reviewing the book for the Minneapolis Star Tribune, freelance writer Alexander Heffner summarized Stewart's work as suggesting fundamentalist Christianity gained an "undue influence" in education, itself characterized as nonreligious.
+Reviewing the book for the Minneapolis Star Tribune, freelance writer Alexander Heffner summarized Stewart's work as suggesting fundamentalist Christianity gained an undue influence in education, itself characterized as nonreligious.
 Heffner called Stewart a gracious narrator respectful of the persons she interviewed for the book, and the book "an important work that reveals a movement little discussed in the mainstream media".
 Kirkus Reviews called it "compelling investigative journalism about an undercovered phenomenon" though it also described the book as the strongest form of advocacy journalism.
-Publishers Weekly called Stewart's research "thoughtful" but her writing at times "hyperbolic".
+Publishers Weekly called Stewart's research thoughtful but her writing at times hyperbolic.

-Howard B. Radest gave the book a positive review in The Humanist, praising in particular her writing style; Jeff Trotter described Stewart's writing style as easy in the Journal of Education and Christian Belief.
+Howard B. Radest gave the book a positive review in The Humanist, praising in particular her writing style; associate professor of education at Anderson University Jeff Trotter described Stewart's writing style as easy in the Journal of Education and Christian Belief.
 Trotter summarized the book as painting an intriguing image of a Christian agenda, though failing to distinguish between individuals' goals locally and the goals of the national organization.
 He praised the book's research, and said given the combativeness and hyperbole in America around public education, it would be easy to dismiss the book as exactly that, though to do so would be mistaken.

 In The Journal of Sociology & Social Welfare, John E. Tropman of the University of Michigan's School of Social Work examines the book in the context of "values imperialism" and states evangelical Christians may pursue such as outward indicators of inward grace, based on the assumption God would not let a saved person fail.
 Tropman then suggests the book useful in sociology of religion courses, and calls the book more of a "call to action than to contemplation".
 Writing for The Women's Review of Books, assistant director for the Center for Research on Women and Gender at the University of Illinois Chicago Veronica I. Arreola called Stewart's identification of whitewashing at a Texas school district astonishing and precise.
 Arreola went on to say that the book was not one that opposed Christianity or religion, but one that examined how GNCs waste public educational funding and try to upend the separation of church and state in the United States in public schools.
 David Austin Walsh of The Baffler described Stewart's 2020 book The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism as a sequel to The Good News Club.